simplertasks/aics/hn/hn-article-1.md

-## Build an AI App with 20 lines of Markdown
+## Build a mini AI App with 20 lines of Markdown

-TODO
-Link to live example and screenshots and better image for inclusion

 Paste a special flavor of Markdown text into ChatGPT.
 Get a working AI app back.